os-chip-design/chip-design-intro/README.md

 - Placement and routing
 - OS tools (local) installation

+### Lecture X: memory and CPU register file

+- RF topics: FF, sync mem, latches, custom design
+- Synthesize in SkyWater and simulate
+- how to incorporate in processor designs (ask SyFive)
+- where are the limits

 ### Lecture 5: Chip design rules

 ### Lecture 6: Standard cells